Wambuguu/Lewis-Playground/README.md

 - About Me: Learn about my background and what I do.
 - Skills: Discover the technologies I'm proficient in.
 - Contact: Reach out via email or social media.

+### Exploring the Site
+The website is built using HTML, CSS and Javascript and is currently hosted on GitHub Pages.
+Feel free to browse around!